GeoffB6000/Geoff-s-Notes/Six_poems_presentation.md

 "He specialized in history paintings but also exhibited portraits, landscapes, and genre subjects."

 O'Donoghue, F.M and Hargraves, Matthew.
 "Miller, William." *Oxford Dictionary of National Biography*.
 2004.
 Web
+### Mr. Richard Wainwright
+Richard Wainwright (bap.
+1757, d.
+1825), chorister and musician of multiple instruments in Liverpool.

+"He was also apparently a cellist at the Manchester Gentlemen's Concerts, and may have been both the Mr Wainwright who led many local performances of Handel's oratorios as first violinist, and the one who at the Liverpool and Manchester music festivals between 1784 and 1789 variously played in the orchestra, played the organ, and conducted."

+Drage, Sally.
+"Wainwright family." *Oxford Dictionary of National Biography*.
+2004.
+Web

+## Misc.
+### Mr. John Braithwaite
+John Braithwaite the elder (bap.
+1760, d.
+1818), engineer and diver

+- Made a living salvaging shipwrecks using his family's diving machine

+"Between August 1787 and February 1791 Braithwaite brought up goods from the East Indiaman Hartwell, wrecked after a mutiny on her maiden voyage in 1787 on the Rifona Reef off Boavista, one of the Cape Verde Islands.
+As well as facing technical challenges the Braithwaites here encountered armed opposition from American privateers seeking to raid the salvaged cargo...
+The tiny Endeavour, lightly armed and with a crew of only nine, engaged the five pirate vessels for over an hour, finally driving them off at the cost of only minor injuries.
+Braithwaite returned with £38,000 in Spanish dollars, 7000 pigs of lead, and 360 boxes of tin.
+He also brought back Eliza or Elizabeth Doile (c.1775–1814), a Verdian planter's daughter, and they married at St Pancras parish church on 3 June 1794, the anniversary of the Boavista skirmish."

+Braithwaite, William Ronald.
+"Braithwaite, John, the elder." *Oxford Dictionary of National Biography*.
+2004.
+Web

 ### Mr. Sadler
 John Sadler (1720-1789), printer based in Liverpool.